 - Volcanic islands cruise with hot springs visit – a very budget friendly tour for a younger crowd.

 Party like a Millionaire in Mykonos…

 Mykonos is Greece’s most cosmopolitan island, with many luxury hotels and top-shelf clubs with celebrity DJs.
 The main town, Hora, is a sprawling port with narrow lanes at its heart and a series of windmills above it.
 But while Mykonos does have the history and culture you can expect from Greece, it’s mostly known for its clubs and nightlife, and fabulous accommodation.
-Some of the most popular include Cavo Paradiso and Paradise Beach Club, both of which it’s recommended you book a table in advance.
+Some of the most popular include Cavo Paradiso and Paradise Beach Club, for both of which advanced reservations are recommended.

 …And get in touch with your Spiritual Site on the sacred island of Delos